 Please wait a few minutes

-Schismatoglottis prietoi is native to the Philippines and was first found on Cebu Island.
-It was scientifically described and named after the plant collector Esquerion Prieto in 2015.
-There are already few aquarium-suitable plants from river and stream banks among the many Schismatoglottis species, however S. prietoi is so far the only species that is a true aquatic also in the nature.
-It develops large stands in sandy to gravelly riverbeds by thin creeping rhizomes and runners, comparable to Cryptocoryne species.
+Schismatoglottis prietoi is a small aroid that is perfectly suitable as aquarium plant.
+This Schismatoglottis is a quite new species for science as well as for the aquarium hobby.
+It is native to the Philippines and was first found on Cebu Island.
+It was scientifically described and named in honour of its discoverer, Esquerion Prieto, in 2015.
+It grows largely submerged in nature and develops large stands in sandy to gravelly riverbeds by its runners, comparable to Cryptocoryne species.
 Its small, elliptic, glossy leaves resemble those of Anubias 'Petite' but are lighter green, the plant also grows faster than this Anubias.

-This new, hitherto little known aquarium can be used in many ways, best as group in the foreground to midground of an aquarium.
+This new aquarium plant deserves wide spread in the aquarium hobby and can be used in many ways, best as group in the foreground to midground of an aquarium.
 In "geographically correct" Asia-themed tanks it is a right replacement for similar Anubias forms, originating from Africa.